9.3 Infrastructure Applications

 It is easy to imagine wanting to know about the state of various protocols on different nodes.
 For example, you might want to monitor the number of IP datagram reassemblies that have been aborted, so as to determine if the timeout that garbage collects partially assembled datagrams needs to be adjusted.
 As another example, you might want to keep track of the load on various nodes (i.e., the number of packets sent or received) so as to determine if new routers or links need to be added to the network.
 Of course, you also have to be on the watch for evidence of faulty hardware and misbehaving software.

-SNMP is essentially a specialized request/reply protocol that supports
+Management Protocol).
+SNMP is essentially a specialized request/reply

 SNMP is used in the obvious way.
-A system administrator interacts with a client program that displays information about the network.
+An operator interacts with a client program that displays information about the network.
 This client program usually has a graphical interface.
 You can think of this interface as playing the same role as a web browser.
-Whenever the administrator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
+Whenever the operator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
 (SNMP runs on top of UDP.)
 An SNMP server running on that node receives the request, locates the appropriate piece of information, and returns it to the client program, which then displays it to the user.

 There is only one complication to this otherwise simple scenario: Exactly how does the client indicate which piece of information it wants to retrieve, and, likewise, how does the server know which variable in memory to read to satisfy the request?
 The answer is that SNMP depends on a companion specification called the management information base (MIB).
 The MIB defines the specific pieces of information—the MIB variables—that you can retrieve from a network node.